 Even still, life isn’t purely about being entertained.
 Education and learning is also key.
 And although both are essential, education will provide far greater returns in your future.

 The world’s most successful people are intense learners.
 They are hard readers.
 They know that what they know determines how well they see the world.
-They know that what they know determines the quality of relationships they can have and the quality of work they can do.
+They know that what they know determines the quality of the relationships they can have and the quality of work they can do.

-If you are constantly consuming junk media, how can you possibly expect to create high value work?
+If you are constantly consuming junk media, how can you possibly expect to create high-value work?
 Your input directly translates to your output.
 Garbage in, garbage out.